 So you don’t want Beats to pump out your beats, while you may be concerned about what the competition has to offer, there are plenty of trendy, bass-heavy headphones that aren’t Beats.
 Who knows, you may end up preferring them over the Dr.’s auditory prescription.

-Editor’s note: this list was updated on April 9, 2019, to the JLab Epic Air Elite and include new notable mentions.
+Editor’s note: this list was updated on June 27, 2019, to add the JLab JBuds Air Sport.

 The Sony WH-1000X M3 is the best Beats Studio3 Wireless alternative

 The Sony WH-1000XM3 caters to commuters and all-purpose users alike; while it lacks the “Studio” moniker that the Beats competitor has, it boasts many of the same features and outperforms the Studio 3 Wireless handily as it applies to noise cancelling capabilities (and equalizing your music).

 Both models are over-ear headphones that retail for $349, but Sony’s WH-1000XM3 is the far better buy.
 It supports an array of Bluetooth codecs including LDAC, which provides the best streaming quality at 990kbps.
 What’s more, its sound boosts bass more than the previous iteration, aligning it with the bass-heavy Beats signature by default.